 Brits love to queue so it’s no surprise that London is brimming with no-reservation restaurants.
 Strangely, this no-bookings trend can actually make a restaurant more successful – have you ever not seen a queue snaking down Kingley Street for Dishoom?
-Or a hoard of people outside Padella hankering for plum cheese-filled ravioli?
+Or a hoard of people outside Padella hankering for plump cheese-filled ravioli?

 While the queuing in the rain thing isn’t fun, it does create a certain buzz around restaurants and you can bet your bill that every seat in the house will be taken in these seriously popular places.